+Webcasts

+Area Committees

+Joint committees

+Neighbourhood Forums

+Corporate complaints procedure

+Our Stockport Conversation - part of large-scale engagement to develop the One Stockport Borough Plan (published June 2021)

-Corporate Peer Challenge Review a monthly basis since October 2016.
+Corporate Peer Challenge Review

+All Committee meetings have been held in public unless legislation prevents this or allows them not to be and there is considered to be good reason to hold the meeting in private.

+All meeting dates, agendas and minutes have been published in accordance with legislation and are available online and in local libraries.

+The Council webcasts its meetings throughout the year at http:stockport.public-i.tv/core/portal/home The Council Plan has been published on the Council website.
+Council priorities and spending plans are published in the Council newspaper 'the Review' which is sent annually to all households, with electronic bulletins emailed to subscribers on a monthly basis since October 2016.
 The Council also engaged with local communities by encouraging publicity via local newspapers and radio stations.

 The Council continues to engage with all sectors of the community through; Partnership and Community Engagement, Neighbourhood Management engagement and panels, Area Committees, Ward Committees and Scrutiny Committees, and through targeted consultation and engagement.
 In addition to corporate consultation exercises, directorates conduct specific consultation.

 The One Stockport Borough Plan, was launched in June 2021 following extensive engagement with other local public services, businesses, community and voluntary organisations which sets out the vision for the Borough until 2030.
-The Council is represented at regional level through the Greater Manchester Combined Authority (GMCA) and the Association of Greater Manchester Authorities (AGMA).
+The Council is represented at regional level through the Greater Manchester Combined

+Authority (GMCA) and the Association of Greater Manchester Authorities (AGMA).
 The Leader and Chief Executive played a vital role in ensuring Stockport's interests are represented in key decisions around the regional economy, transport and planning, in addition to delivering the GM (Greater Manchester) Public Service Reform programme.

-Review of Effectiveness

-Defining outcomes in terms of sustainable economic, social, and environmental benefits

-One Stockport Borough Plan

-Annual Council Plan

-Portfolio Performance & Resources Agreements Corporate Peer Challenge Review The One Stockport Borough Plan, developed in conjunction with other local public services, businesses, community and voluntary organisations sets out the vision for the Borough until 2030.
+C. Defining outcomes in terms of sustainable economic, social, and environmental benefits One Stockport Borough Plan Annual Council Plan Portfolio Performance & Resources Agreements Corporate Peer Challenge Review The One Stockport Borough Plan, developed in conjunction with other local public services, businesses, community and voluntary organisations sets out the vision for the Borough until 2030.
 An outcomes framework is currently in development which will report annually on progress against key objectives and measures, aligning with existing strategic plans such as the One Stockport Health and Care Plan, and the Economic Plan.
 It is also aligned with new the Greater Manchester Strategy and Marmot Beacon indicators from the GM Inequalities commission.
 The Council has set out a clear statement of its purpose and vision for Stockport within the Council Plan which has been updated and approved by members.
 The Council Plan defines the priorities and outcomes the Council is seeking to achieve for the next 12 months, with the 2023/24 Plan adopting the 4 big ambitions of the Council.

-The Council Plan is developed and agreed within the context of the Council's budget and underpinned by the Medium-Term Financial Plan, Capital Programme and Treasury Management Strategy.
+The Council Plan is developed and agreed within the context of the Council's budget and underpinned by the Medium-Term Financial Plan,

+Strategy.
 The Plan provides a clear basis for corporate and service planning which is carried out in accordance with the Corporate Planning cycle and articulated through seven Portfolio Performance and Resources Agreements, presented to Scrutiny Committees annually in June.